yogsototh/Scratch/content/html/en/blog/Higher-order-function-in-zsh.md

 I don't want to argue why here.
 Just believe me that the functional programming approach is superior.

-Actually I lack the lambda operator.
-If someone has an idea on how to create anonymous functions, just tell me, thanks.
+You can find an [updated version of the code (thanks to Arash Rouhani)](https://github.com/Tarrasch/zsh-functional).
+An older version is [here thought](https://github.com/yogsototh/zsh_functional).

-Here is the (first version[^1]) source code:
+Here is the (first version) source code:

-[^1]: As stated in the intro, if you want to install it, just go [there](https://github.com/yogsototh/zsh_functional).

 <code class="zsh" file="functional.sh">
 #!/usr/bin/env zsh